-Preparing youth to be part of an increasingly diverse society in segregated schools: foundations for evidence-based policy
+Preparing youth to be part of an increasingly diverse society in schools in Amsterdam: foundations for educational policy and practice

 - Dijkstra, A. B., Ten Dam, G., & Munniksma, A. (2021).
 Inequality in citizenship competences.
 Citizenship education and policy in the Netherlands.
 In Influences of the IEA Civic and Citizenship Education Studies (pp. 135-146).
 Springer.